All Episodes

 But nevertheless, it is a byproduct.

-Certainly when you have when when you raise taxes on the wealthy who can adjust their lifestyles because they don't need the money, so they simply don't work when the tax rates gets get too high, or they find other other areas to go into where the tax rate's lower.
+Certainly when you raise taxes on the wealthy who can adjust their lifestyles because they don't need the money, so they simply don't work when the tax rates get too high or they find other areas to go into where the tax rates lower.

 So we cut capital gains taxes, as you recall, under the president's plan, which has been a remarkable success.

-The greatest story never told is John Funn likes to say.
+The greatest story never told, as John Funn likes to say.

 By the way, you ought to read John Funn's column in the Wall Street Journal today on the presidential candidate or a candidate.